-A checking account is a bank account in which a company deposits money and can subsequently withdraw the money by writing a check, by using a debit card, arranging for electronic transfers, etc. Except for the uncollected funds associated with recently deposited checks, the money in a checking account is available on demand.
-(Hence, a bank will refer to the amounts in its customers' checking accounts as demand deposits.)
+A checking account is a bank account in which a company deposits money and can subsequently withdraw the money by writing a check, using a debit card, arranging for electronic transfers, etc. Except for the uncollected funds associated with recently deposited checks from customers, the money in a checking account is available on demand.
+(This is why banks refer to the amounts in their customers' checking accounts as demand deposits.)

-The balances in checking accounts are considered to be money and will be reported as part of a company's current asset cash.
-(The bank will report its customers' checking account balances as a current liability.)
+The balances in checking accounts are considered to be money and are reported on the company's balance sheet as part of the current asset cash.
+(A bank's balance sheet lists the total amount of its customers' checking account balances as a current liability.)

-As part of its internal controls, a company should reconcile its checking account balance with the balance in the bank's records.
+As part of its internal controls, a company should reconcile the checking account balance in its general ledger account with the balance in the bank's records.
 This process is known as the bank reconciliation.

 Companies often have several checking accounts.
 For example, it may have a separate checking account for each of the following:

 - Payroll checks or direct deposits for employees' pay

 - Customer remittances of amounts due to the company